Last updated on October 26th, 2023 at 16:55

 Making cold milk without a frother is easy.
 You can use a regular blender and blend for a couple of minutes until you get a good thick cold foam.
 You can also use your French press or cocktail shaker.
-For best results freeze your equipment, for some reason when they are ice cold you get better quality foam and in an abundance.
+For best results freeze your equipment, for some reason when they are ice-cold you get better quality foam in abundance.

 With your French press, fill it about 1/3 full and pump the plunger until you get foam.
 With your cocktail shaker, put your milk inside it and shake like crazy for a minute or two.